anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 ## Publication {#values_request}

-Publication occurs by first querying for a bit set, which is space-efficient, probabilistic set of flags indicating if an Exchange Agent has probable knowledge of specific hash values.
+Publication occurs by first querying for a bit set, which is a space-efficient set of flags indicating if an Exchange Agent has probable knowledge of specific hash values.
 This is done by sending an HTTP GET to the `/bitset` path (i.e. <base URL>/bitset).
 This query returns JSON of the form: